gizemyalcinn/starwars-maze/README.md

 Features

-Character Selection: Choose between Luke Skywalker or Master Yoda, each with unique abilities Enemy Characters: Three different enemy types with distinct abilities
+Character Selection: Choose between Luke Skywalker or Master Yoda, each with unique abilities

+Enemy Characters: Three different enemy types with distinct abilities.

 Darth Vader: Can break through walls

 Kylo Ren: Moves twice as fast (two squares per turn)

 Stormtrooper: Standard movement (one square per turn)

-Dynamic Pathfinding: Enemies use pathfinding algorithms to chase the player Life Management: Different health management for each character
+Dynamic Pathfinding: Enemies use pathfinding algorithms to chase the player

+Life Management: Different health management for each character

-Luke Skywalker: Has 3 lives, loses 1 life when caught Master Yoda: Has more durability, loses only half a life when caught
+Luke Skywalker: Has 3 lives, loses 1 life when caught

+Master Yoda: Has more durability, loses only half a life when caught

-Interactive Maze: Navigate through a maze with obstacles Visual Interface: Graphical representation of the game state Audio Effects: (Bonus) Sound effects when enemies catch the player
+Interactive Maze: Navigate through a maze with obstacles

+Visual Interface: Graphical representation of the game state

+Audio Effects: (Bonus) Sound effects when enemies catch the player

 The game follows a hierarchical class structure based on OOP principles:

-Location Class: Manages coordinate information (x, y) Character Class: Base class for all characters with common attributes and methods Good Characters: Luke Skywalker and Master Yoda classes Evil Characters: Darth Vader, Kylo Ren, and Stormtrooper classes
+Location Class: Manages coordinate information (x, y)

+Character Class: Base class for all characters with common attributes and methods

+Good Characters: Luke Skywalker and Master Yoda classes

+Evil Characters: Darth Vader, Kylo Ren, and Stormtrooper classes

 Pathfinding Algorithms